 4. Wide Hollow Creek: From the east line of the SW1/4 of the NW1/4 (SEC28-TWP13N-RGE17E) downstream to the mouth at the Yakima River.

+5. Cowiche Creek: that portion which is not designated Type 1.

+6. Spring Creek and associated tributaries.